davidkabiito/Sentitel/Annotation/guidelines.md

-# Annotation guidelines for the Sentitel dataset #
+# T-ABSA Annotation Guidelines for the Sentitel dataset #

 The goal of this annotation task is to identify opinions expressed in a given sentence for specific entities (telecoms) and their aspects.
 An aspect should be chosen from a predefined list.
 In particular, given a sentence, the task of the annotator is to identify the following information: